-We have audited the Schedule of Investments of New York City Housing Development Corporation (the "Corporation"), a component unit of the City of New York, as of October 31, 2022 and the related notes (collectively referred to as the "Schedule").
+We have audited the Schedule of Investments of New York City Housing Development Corporation (the "Corporation"), a component unit of the City of New York, as of October 31, 2023 and the related notes (the "Schedule").

-In our opinion, the accompanying Schedule presents fairly, in all material respects, the investments of the Corporation as of October 31, 2022, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying Schedule presents fairly, in all material respects, the investments of the Corporation at October 31, 2023, in accordance with accounting principles generally accepted in the United States of America.